wilkerlucio/wilkerlucio.github.com/_posts/2015-09-04-the-marking-of-musicoacher.md

 the higher string number), after that you need to check the distance between the tonic and the other notes, and with that relationship you can figure out the chord name.

-If was going to keep typing I would get too techinical, so instead I'll share with you the full source that does that, and you can examine if you like:
+If was going to keep typing it would get too techinical, so instead I'll share with you the full source that does that, and you can examine if you like:

 ```clojure